istio/istio.io/content/en/docs/concepts/traffic-management/index.md

 traffic that matches this condition.
 Unlike the virtual service’s host(s), the destination’s host must be a real destination that exists in Istio’s service registry or Envoy won’t know where to send traffic to it.
-This can be a mesh service with proxies or a non-mesh service added using a service entry.
+This can be a mesh service with proxies or a non-mesh service added using a Service Entry.
 In this case we’re running on Kubernetes and the host name is a Kubernetes service name:

 {{< text yaml >}}